-Another key class of proteins that we have focused our attention on are the G-protein coupled receptors (GPCRs).
+We have also focused our attention on the G-protein coupled receptors (GPCRs).
 GPCRs are the cell surface proteins which detect and govern enormous number of signaling processes associated with vision, inflammation, neurotransmitters and hormones such as adrenaline, dopamine and caffeine.
 Pharmacologically these drugs are the most common drug targets, with some estimates suggesting that more than 50% of the current drugs on the market are designed to target GPCRs.
 How these receptors transmit the allosteric signal across the membrane is still not well understood.
 To shed some light on the allosteric mechanism in GPCRs, we have recently presented our work on rigidity-based alloseric signalling at two leading international conferences on GPCRs in Hawaii and Keystone.
 Our findings on a type of GPCR called adenosine A2A receptor, which is a drug target for treatments of inflammation, cancer, diabetes, infectious diseases and neuronal defect disorders, suggest that transmissions of rigidity upon binding of adenosine A2A agonists (natural activating ligands that bind to GPCRs) are important for structural and conformational changes at the distant site on GPCR responsible for binding a partner G protein.
-Moreover, the antagonist ligands (inactivating ligands) were found to contribute little or no rigidity-based allosteric transmission The results we presented at GPCR conferences have resulted in a few key collaborations, in particular with the members of the Biozentrum group of Prof. Stephan Grzesiek at the University of Basel.
+Moreover, the antagonist ligands (inactivating ligands) were found to contribute little or no rigidity-based allosteric transmission.
+We are also currently examining the role of rigidity-based allostery in A2A receptor and how to identify the allosteric hotspot regions, where binding a ligand at a hotspot region causes rigidity and conformational changes at the important functional G-protein binding regions.
+The results we presented at GPCR conferences have resulted in a few key collaborations, in particular with the Prof. Scott Prosser in University of Toronto and members of the Biozentrum group of Prof. Stephan Grzesiek at the University of Basel.
 This group collects experimental evidence using NMR and mutation studies and should provide rich data for corroborating the rigidity allosteric predictions.
 Moreover, we hope to be able to map the allosteric pathway in the protein network responsible for transmitting the allosteric signals.

-We are building on this work to further understand how signals by small molecules or drugs are propagated across the protein structures and lead to conformational changes and ultimate functional control of proteins.
 As we are proposing a general mechanism for allosteric communication in proteins and since most proteins are believed to function through allostery, the number of possible applications and research directions is quite rich.
 As such, one directions we started to explore is of engineering allosteric control of proteins (detection and design of new allosteric sites that alter active site conformations and rigidity) by predicting regions in the protein that are in rigidity-based allosteric communication with the active sites.
-In very recent collaboration with Andrew Wooley at University of Toronto who uses light-switchable proteins to control protein function, our initial results show that our predictions on the key translation initiation factor protein 4E (a common cancer target protein) are in direct agreement with previously predicted allosteric drug binding regions.
+In collaboration with Andrew Wooley at University of Toronto who uses light-switchable proteins to control protein function, our initial results show that our predictions on the key translation initiation factor protein 4E (a common cancer target protein) are in direct agreement with previously predicted allosteric drug binding regions.
 Such collaboration is currently ongoing.

-Papers 2015-2016:
+Papers 2016:

-[12] Zhu S., Shala A., Bezginov A., Sljoka A., Audette G. and Wilson D., Hyperphosphorylation of Intrinsically Disordered Tau Protein Induces an Amyloidogenic Shift in Its Conformational Ensemble, PLoS ONE, 10(3), 2015.
+[12] Zhu S., Shala A., Bezginov A., Sljoka A., Audette G. and Wilson D.,Hyperphosphorylation of Intrinsically Disordered Tau Protein Induces an AmyloidogenicShift in Its Conformational Ensemble, PLoS ONE, 10(3), 2015.